Seeding with Costly Network Information: Approximation guarantees with bounded edge queries

-In Algorithm 2: SEED $(\epsilon')$, we provide efficient implementations for the above operations.
-Our implementations are based on the structure of ${\Gamma}_{\rho,\epsilon}^{(T)}$, as determined by the $T$ copies, $\mathcal{G}^{(1)}_{\rho,\epsilon}, \ldots, \mathcal{G}^{(T)}_{\rho,\epsilon}$.
+In Algorithm~\ref{alg:seed}: SEED$(\epsilon,k)$, we provide efficient implementations for the above operations.
+Our implementations are based on the structure of ${\Gamma}_{\rho,\tau}^{(T)}$, as determined by the $T$ subsampled graphs ($\mathcal{G}^{(1)}_{\rho,\tau}, \ldots, \mathcal{G}^{(T)}_{\rho,\tau}$).
 First using a graph search (e.g., DFS) we find the connected components of each of the $T$ subsampled graphs and count the number of initial nodes (belonging to $\mathcal{V}_{\rho}$) in each connected component.
-We refer to this count for each connected component as the "value" of that component.
-The main idea is that maximizing ${\Gamma}_{\rho,\epsilon}^{(T)}$ is equivalent to finding a seed set $\mathcal{S}$, such that the total value of all connected components containing at least one seed is maximized.
-If a connected component already contains (i.e., is covered by) some nodes in $\mathcal{S}$, then the marginal increase due to that component should be zero.
-This is achieved by setting the value of a component to zero after adding a node from that component to the seed set $\mathcal{S}$.
+We refer to this count for each connected component as the ``value'' of that component.
+The main idea is that maximizing ${\Gamma}_{\rho,\tau}^{(T)}$ is equivalent to finding a seed set, $\Lambda^{\star}$, such that the total value of all connected components containing at least one seed in $\Lambda^{\star}$ is maximized.
+If a connected component already contains (i.e., is covered by) some nodes in $\Lambda^{\star}$, then the marginal increase due to that component should be zero.
+This is achieved by setting the value of a component to zero after adding a seed from that component to $\Lambda^{\star}$ --- see step $11$ of Algorithm~\ref{alg:seed}.

-Our next result combines our conclusions from Theorems \ref{thm:bounding_approximation_loss} and \ref{thm:total_cost_bound}, as well as the analysis of the performance of fast submodular maximization (randomized greedy) in \cite{mirzasoleiman2015lazier}.
+In Algorithm \ref{alg:seeding-queries} we run PROBE and SEED under the right parameter setting to achieve a $(1-1/e)\opt -\epsilon' n$ approximation guarantee for influence maximization.
+Theorem \ref{thm:main} formalizes our guarantees by combining our conclusions from Lemma \ref{lem:bounding_approximation_loss} and Theorem \ref{thm:total_cost_bound}, as well as the analysis of the performance of fast submodular maximization (randomized greedy) in \cite{mirzasoleiman2015lazier}.
 The proof is in Appendix \ref{app:proof:thm:main}.